Automating Multiple Environments with Terraform

 first, and then terraform plan

 in your CodeCatalyst environment's terminal.
-(Please note: If you are following on from the previous tutorial, you can still run these steps, it will not cause any issues):The proposed changes should be similar to this list:
+(Please note: If you are following on from the previous tutorial, you can still run these steps, it will not cause any issues):terraform apply

 , or shortly after, you will start to receive the welcome emails from the new accounts.
 There will be a mail with the subject AWS Organizations email verification request